Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How ABCmouse Works

-ABCmouse is a comprehensive early learning app that gives kids ages 2-8 practice in reading, phonics, language arts, math, science, social studies, music, and art.
+ABCmouse is an early learning app that gives kids ages 2-8 practice in reading, phonics, language arts, math, science, social studies, music, and art.
 Kids learn by traveling along a guided step-by-step learning path with 10 levels and 850+ gamified lessons.
 With over 10 million downloads and 70,000 teachers using ABCmouse in their classroom, it’s definitely one of the more popular choices out there for learning enrichment.

-I used ABCmouse years back with my two kids, who loved it.
-Looking back, I could tell it gave them a real advantage in kindergarten – they both already knew their letters and basic numbers when other kids were just starting out.
 For this review, I signed up for a new membership and tested the program myself over the last few months to see what’s changed for parents of today.
 When setting up an account, you enter in your children’s names, genders, and ages, then select the learning level that best fits their ability (10 levels, from toddler to second grade).
-From there, you customize your child’s learning experience by selecting their cartoon teacher and picking or building an avatar, which made the app feel personal from the very beginning.
+From there, you customize your child’s learning experience by selecting their cartoon teacher and picking or building an avatar.
 The app then launches you straight into your child’s learning portal, where you start exploring features.

 The interactive ABCmouse zoo area, with animal-themed lessons, stories, puzzles, and art activities.